wazuh/wazuh-documentation/source/learning-wazuh/hidden-processes.rst

 #.
 Remember, if you run the same ``kill -31`` command as before against rsyslogd, the rsyslogd process will become visible again.
 The subsequent rootcheck scan would no longer alert about it.

 #.
-Remove the rootkit from linux-agent since we don’t need it any longer.
+Remove the rootkit from the Linux agent since we don’t need it any longer.

    .. code-block:: console